Gi-ddo/Unity-Asset-Importer-Tool/README.md

 -The tool has a  configurable scriptable asset that will be used to configure the import settings of assets.

-- You need to create an instance of the scriptable asset by navigating to Assets > Create > ImportConfig. after creating it give it a suitable name it will be inside the asset folder.
+- You need to create an instance of the scriptable asset by navigating to Assets > Create > ImportConfig.
+After creating it give it a suitable name it will be inside the asset folder.

 - By clicking on the assset you will be able to see the different import settings on the inspector and an apply button to save changes made.